 Our Chairman, and his affiliated entities owned approximately 38.6% percent of our outstanding shares of Common Stock as of March 28, 2022.
 Accordingly, he and his affiliated entities could have an influence over the outcome of any corporate transaction or other matter submitted to our stockholders for approval, including the election of directors, mergers, consolidations and the sale of all or substantially all of our assets and also could prevent or cause a change in control.
-The interests of the Chairman of the Board and his affiliated entities may be discouraged from making a tender offer or bid to acquire us because of this concentration of ownership.
+The interests of the Chairman of the Board and his affiliated entities may differ from the interests of our other stockholders.
+Third parties may be discouraged from making a tender offer or bid to acquire us because of this concentration of ownership.